pavelik/flask-dynamic-ajax-wtforms/readme.md

 # Dynamic Ajax WTForm Example

 Example Flask App demonstrating a way on how to dynamically generate and process form fields using WTForms that are eventually submitted via Ajax requests.
+Fields can be generated both from server- and client-side.

+Processes/generates simple FormFields and [WTForms Field Enclosures](http://wtforms.simplecodes.com/docs/1.0.1/fields.html#field-enclosures) (both MultiFields [a list of fields] and MultiField Enclosures [a list of forms]).

 ## Install